Fuji Stakes

 The Fuji Stakes (Japanese 富士ステークス) is a Grade 2 horse race for Thoroughbreds aged three and over, run in October over a distance of 1600 metres at Tokyo Racecourse.

-It was first run in 1984 and held Grade 3 status from 1998 until 2019.
+It was first run in 1981 as preparatory race for the local and foreign horses that invited to Japan Cup, renamed to Fuji Stakes in 1984 and held Grade 3 status from 1998 until 2019 before being elevated to its current Grade 2 status.
 The race was run over 1800 metres until 1996, and over 1400 metres from 1997 to 1999.
+During its time it was run over 1400 metres, the race was seen as a step race for the Sprinters Stakes which was held in mid-December at the time.
+In 2000, the race was moved to October and was to be run over its current distance.

-It serves as a trial race for the Mile Championship, which is run in November.
+From 2014, the race serves as a trial race for the Mile Championship, which is run at Kyoto in November.

 Weight

 55 kg for three-year-olds, 57 kg for four-year-olds and above.